The Bible offers what I like to think of as a blueprint for building a strong family. These principles are found in Psalm 127.

 Remember, when we see the word "house" in Scripture, we can often substitute the word "family."
 Let's look closely at the wisdom found in Psalm 127 for building a family that serves God and stands firm against the enemy.

 1. Be committed.
 The psalm begins by telling us that unless we build the house God's way, our effort is in vain.
 It is possible to work hard to build something and have that work produce nothing.
 That's what it means to labor in vain.
 The effort is useless.

 4. Give your worries to the Lord.
 I want to encourage you right now to let go of any guilt you may have over parenting blunders.
-As a parent you will miss it sometimes and sorrow may come on you when you do.
+As a parent, you will miss it sometimes, and sorrow may come on you when you do.
 Wherever you may be as a parent, let go of the sorrow and regret.
-Give your worry to Jesus (see 1 Peter 5:6-8).
+Give your worry to Jesus (see 1 Pet.
+5:6-8).

 6. Develop a warrior mindset.
-We must be military-minded, like we're training soldiers to go to war.
+We must be military-minded, as if we were training soldiers to go to war.
 We have to be very deliberate in training our kids.
 The devil is serious about taking them down.
 He fires real bullets.
-When our kids are trained to be arrows for God, they become an offensive weapon that will do damage to the kingdom of darkness (see Psalm 127:4-5).
+When our kids are trained to be arrows for God, they become an offensive weapon that will do damage to the kingdom of darkness (see Ps.
+127:4-5).

 Maybe you have children who are not serving Jesus.
 Maybe they were trained in the things of God but walked away from Him.
-Maybe you got saved later in life, and didn't train your children for Christ when they were young.
+Maybe you were saved later in life and didn't train your children for Christ when they were young.
 If that's the case, remember this awesome promise God has given us:

-"They said, 'Believe in the Lord Jesus Christ, and you and your household will be saved'" (Acts 16:31, MEV).
+"They said, 'Believe in the Lord Jesus Christ, and you and your household will be saved'" (Acts 16:31).